Broadband router upgrade guide

 In one minute

-- Watch outs: Upgrading the router when the line is the real issue; buying a router your devices cannot use fully; ignoring placement.
+- Watch outs: Upgrading the router when the line is the real issue.

 Key facts